A Step-by-Step Guide to Painting Your Log Cabin

 A thorough cleaning may not be necessary if you're working on a newly built log cabin.
 You can clean dust using a soft bristle brush after sanding to ensure any dust or dirt is completely removed from the surface of the log cabin.

 Step 4: Removing Hardware and Masking (Preparation for Priming)

-Even the most professional and careful painters can't completely avoid unwanted paint splattering and spilling–which makes this step extremely important.
-Proper masking can help you avoid making a huge mess while painting and save time and money cleaning unwanted paint spills.
+Even the most professional and careful painters cannot completely avoid unwanted paint splattering and spills, which is why this step is extremely important.
+Proper masking can help you prevent making a mess while painting and save time and money on cleaning up unwanted paint spills.

-To mask off these areas, you will need to gather supplies, such as:
+To mask off these areas, you will need to gather the following supplies:

 - High-quality masking tape to ensure it will stick properly to various surfaces (we recommend using the Ultra Premium Painters Washi Masking Tape

 - Masking Film or Masking Paper

 - Floor Protection Paper or a Drop Sheet